leezer3/OpenBVE-Documentation-Hugo/content/en/objects/native/csv/_index.md

 The **SetColorAll** command sets the color for all faces that were already created in the current CreateMeshBuilder section, and all those created in the previous CreateMeshBuilder sections.

+{{% notice %}}

+#### Faces After A Color Statement

+Please note that the color for any faces created after a Color statement, but before the end of the MeshBuilder will be reset to pure white.

+{{% /notice %}}

 ------

 <a name="setemissivecolor"></a>